[Update: Each MAX seat will have both AC power (with an international outlet) as well as USB. No news on neo fleet yet]

 jetBlue’s service is called Fly-Fi and is uninterrupted Wi-Fi – meaning no waiting to reach 10,000 feet before getting online.
 From the boarding to arrival Fly-Fi is connected.

 jetBlue is in an interesting situation here.
-They use ViaSat for… Continue reading
+They use ViaSat for their signals and the system is satellite… Continue reading

 In June the airline split its business between Gogo and ViaSat.
 We covered that story here.
 Back then, ViaSat was given the opportunity to work on 100 new 737 MAXs while Gogo was to install its 2Ku service on more than 130 A319s and A320s.
 Panasonic provides satellite Wi-Fi for the airline’s international widebody fleet.

 ViaSat, in its latest earnings news made mention of “New contracts with commercial airline customers announced: Major North American airline, as well as European airlines Finnair and SAS”.
 The company then also mentioned: “Subsequent to the end of the second quarter of fiscal year 2017, ViaSat was selected by a North American airline to retrofit more than 500 aircraft from its existing, mainline domestic fleet with ViaSat’s highly advanced in-flight internet system.
 Installation under this contract is expected to begin in summer 2017.”
-A pretty clear signal that they were… Continue reading
+A pretty clear signal that they were doing a deal with… Continue reading

 The airline industry seems to be pushing for ever more bandwidth on their aircraft.
 An early pioneer in this is Lufthansa which was among the first airlines to sign up for Boeing Connexion.
 Even after that program was abandoned, Lufthansa stayed committed to in-flight connectivity.
 Recently the airline was again pioneering and pushing for more bandwidth, and is now a user of the Panasonic solution.
 It appears the airline is experimenting with other options collaborating with Inmarsat and Deutsche Telekom.